vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 ## Independent Exercise: Tree

 Inspired by the work of Char Davies and Jennifer Steinkamp, your exercise is to make 3D model of a tree.
-This exercise will be due at the start of next class session.
-To complete this exercise you'll need to learn some new tools on your own!
-Follow the below tutorial to get started!
+This exercise will be due at the start of the next class session.
+To complete this exercise, you'll need to learn some new tools on your own!
+Follow the tutorial below to get started!

 *This tutorial will only demonstrate the fundamentals of creating a simple tree.
 Use what you learn in this tutorial to make a tree with a number of primary, secondary and tertiary branches.*

 You can use a tree on campus for inspiration!

-**Submit 3 screen shots and your Maya file on Canvas by the start of our next class session.**
+**Submit 3 screenshots and your Maya file on Canvas by the start of our next class session.**

 ### Getting Started